In order to help you avoid bankruptcy and excessive debt, we have put together a few tips to help keep you on budget.

 Keep track of your purchases

 By using a monthly income and expense sheet, you can monitor your spending and weigh it against your income to see patterns in your spending habits.
-Use this monitoring to help you make wise purchases.
+Use this budget monitoring spreadsheet to help you make wise purchases and avoid bankruptcy before it is too late.

 Don’t spend more than you make